jeremy-w/swift-3-dive-20161010/swift-dive-notes.md

   since I last looked!
 What's missing is more meaningful grouping of docs in the overall survey list; the concise summaries of what things do are already written, though.
-- Resolved my "what in blazes is an archetype?" question.
+- Mostly resolved my "what in blazes is an archetype?" question.
   Tests and the ABI mangling docs to the rescue!
     - An **archetype** is an unknown concrete type conforming to a protocol type or acting as a protocol's associated type.
     - Contrasted with an **existential,** which is the protocol used as a type itself.
+    - But what of "dependent generic types"?
+I _think_ those are also archetypes, but, well.
+Not sure.

 Questions answered today: